Georges St-Pierre: Winning and losing the Welterweight Championship

 At UFC 63, St-Pierre made an appearance to support fellow Canadian David "The Crow" Loiseau.
 At that time he was seen pushing Loiseau to "fight his fight" against Mike Swick.
 At the same event, after Matt Hughes had defeated B.J.
-Penn, St-Pierre stepped into the cage to hype up his upcoming title fight against Hughes, stating that he was glad that Hughes won his fight, but that he was "not impressed" by Hughes' performance.
+Penn, St-Pierre stepped into the cage to hype up his upcoming title fight against Hughes, stating that he was glad that Hughes won his fight, but that he was "not impressed" by Hughes's performance.

-According to both commentator Joe Rogan and Hughes' own autobiography, Hughes was unhappy with St-Pierre's statement.
+According to both commentator Joe Rogan and Hughes's own autobiography, Hughes was unhappy with St-Pierre's statement.
 Hughes said that they "had words" off-camera shortly after, at which time St-Pierre apologized, saying he had misunderstood something Hughes had said on the microphone and did not mean to offend him.
 St-Pierre challenged Matt Hughes again at UFC 65 for the UFC Welterweight Championship.
 The fight was almost stopped near the end of the first round when St-Pierre sent Hughes to the mat with a superman punch and left hook, but Hughes managed to survive the first round.
-In the second round, St-Pierre won the fight via technical knockout after a left kick to Hughes' head followed by a barrage of unanswered punches and elbows.
+In the second round, St-Pierre won the fight via technical knockout after a left kick to Hughes's head followed by a barrage of unanswered punches and elbows.
+This fight earned him a Knockout of the Night award.
 After the fight, on January 30, 2007, St-Pierre signed a new six-fight deal with the UFC.

 At UFC 69 in 2007, St-Pierre suffered only his second (and last, as of his official retirement in 2019) loss in MMA, when he lost the welterweight title to The Ultimate Fighter 4 winner Matt Serra when Serra forced the referee to step in after a series of unanswered strikes at 3:25 of round one.
 Matt Serra was an 11–1 underdog going into the bout.

 St-Pierre has said that he lost the match partially due to a lack of focus because of problems in his personal life, including the death of a close cousin and his father's serious illness, and later parted ways with his manager and most of his entourage.
 St-Pierre has since gone on to say that he should not have made any excuses and that Serra was simply the better fighter that night.